runwayml/learn/docs/how-to/network.md

 ## Data Types (`info`)

-Each Runway Model accepts different types of inputs and outputs for each command it supports.
+Each RunwayML model accepts different types of inputs and outputs for each command it supports.
 If you're not sure what type of data your model is expecting, or would like your script to programmatically interpret a model's data types at runtime, you can use the `info` endpoint.
 This endpoint will return a JSON object illustrating the input and output data types the model expects.

 ```json
 {